jdone934/CookingRecipes/README.md

 I also recently purchased a tablet which I use to follow recipes while I cook.
 While there are plenty of sources around for finding recipes, there's a lack of good sites that have an easy to use interface while cooking.
-My aim is to create a website that makes it easy to follow along with a recipe while you are cooking, while giving the user access to different tools they may need while cooking.
+My aim is to create a website that makes it easy to follow along with a recipe while you are cooking.

 One "Nice to have" feature that served as a large motivation for this project is being able to control the website using Alexa.
 One massive setback for using laptops/tablets for reading recipes while cooking is getting